INSaFLU/docker/README.md

 :warning: If you're uncomfortable running a script you downloaded off the internet with sudo, you can extract any of the steps out of the install.sh script and run them manually.

 :warning: local-persist does not seem to be supported in windows environments eg. WSL2.
 In this case you may need to adjust the Dockerfile(s) to use bind volumes instead.
+We provide a windows docker compose file as a suggestion that can be used.

 INSaFLU: